-Attracting corporate dollars and well heeled travellers is a lot easier when something sounds incredible, without even seeing it, and lately – that’s precisely what airlines are banking on – even when it’s unwarranted.
+Attracting corporate dollars and well heeled travelers is a lot easier when something sounds incredible, without even seeing it, and lately – that’s precisely what airlines are banking on – even when it’s unwarranted.

 So, what makes a business class seat into a business class suite, anyway?

-In March of 2017, Qatar Airways did what no other airline had ever fathomed.
-They put a door onto a business class seat, thus transforming it into a private space.
-Previously, the privilege was exclusively reserved for first class travellers, and even then, doors were only found on a select few airlines.
+With the Qsuite, they put a real door onto a business class seat, thus transforming it into a private space, rather than a quasi-bed.
+Previously, the privilege was exclusively reserved for first class travelers, and even then, doors were only found on a select few airlines.

 Naturally, jaws dropped, people were flabbergasted and it wasn’t long before other airlines figured that a door might be a great idea for their seats too.

-Take for example the Qatar Airways “QSuite” and British Airways “Club Suite”.
+Take for example the Qatar Airways ‘QSuite’ and British Airways ‘Club Suite’.
 In one, you genuinely cannot see another soul seated on the plane while you are seated or sleeping, whereas from the British Airways Club Suite, you absolutely can.

 Storage Space Counts Too

-Obviously, there’s the whole food element, but for this criterion, it’s more about the ability to have all your belongings, bags and electronics in arms reach, without needing to go up into the bins or open your door.
-God forbid, you see another passenger on board!
+Obviously, there’s the whole food element, but for this criterion, it’s more about the ability to have all your belongings, bags and electronics in arms reach, without needing to go up into the overhead bins or open your door.

 First World Problems And Marketing Bluffs